Advanced CIAM Is Key to US CFPB Section 1033 Compliance

 Using encryption methods and multi-factor authentication to protect consumer information

 Third parties requesting access to data will also need to meet the criteria specified in CFPB Dodd-Frank section 1033.
-Third parties can only collect, use, and retain data for purposes solely necessary to provide the consumer’s requested product or service.
-Third-party providers must also receive certifications that state they will provide customers with a simple way to revoke data access, and they will adhere to data security obligations.
+They can only collect, use, and retain data for purposes necessary to provide the consumer’s requested service.
+They must also certify that customers have a simple way to revoke data access and that they will comply with data security obligations.

 Now Is the Time for Advanced CIAM and API Security

 To accommodate the varying resources across different financial business types and sizes, CFPB has outlined a phased schedule for compliance based on asset value tiers.
-The compliance deadline for financial organizations holding the highest asset values is April 1, 2026.
-The next highest asset value tier must comply by April 1 of the subsequent year until the smallest asset value businesses meet the rule’s requirements by the final April 1, 2030 deadline.
+The compliance deadline for financial organizations with the highest asset values is April 1, 2026.
+The next tiers must comply by April 1 of each subsequent year, with the smallest businesses required to comply by April 1, 2030.

 Key CIAM Features for CFPA Section 1033 Compliance

-Fortunately, compliance doesn’t have to involve implementing several different solutions or replacing existing infrastructures.
-A robust customer identity and access management (CIAM) platform that integrates with existing systems can be a key tool in achieving compliance with CFPA section 1033.
+Compliance doesn’t have to involve implementing multiple tools or replacing existing infrastructure.
+A robust customer identity and access management (CIAM) platform that integrates with existing systems can be a key tool for achieving compliance.

 Strengthen API Access Security A core component of Dodd-Frank section 1033 is data sharing using APIs.
 With APIs increasingly under attack by cyber threat actors, securing identity authentication and the flow of data through these connection points is central to maintaining strong security.
 Look for a CIAM solution that supports API security best practices, such as token-based authorization, and that is based on industry security standards like OAuth and OpenID Connect.